KhalidAbdu/Desert-Farm-Frontend/README.md

 ## Features:

-This web application has the following features :
+User Interface:

-View different products from the Desert Farm
+.
+Product Catalog: Browse a wide selection of products available from the Desert Farm.
-View details of each product
+.
+Product Details: View detailed information, including descriptions, images, and pricing, for each product.
-Add products to your cart
+.
+Add to Cart: Conveniently add products to your cart for future purchase.
-Enter your shipping address
+.
+Secure Checkout: Enter your shipping address and preferred payment method for a seamless and secure checkout process.
-Enter the prefered payment method
-Place an order
+.
+Place an Order: Easily place an order and receive confirmation of your purchase.

-Admin dashboard
+Admin Functionality:
+.
+Admin Dashboard: Access a dedicated admin dashboard for managing the website's products.
-Admin delete, edit and create products
+.
+Product Management: Edit, delete, and create new products through the admin interface.
-Orderlist view in admin page and much more
+.
+Order Management: Monitor and track orders through the order list view in the admin page.

+Additional Features:
+.
+Responsive Design: Enjoy a responsive and user-friendly interface that adapts to different screen sizes and devices.
+.
+Authentication: Create an account or sign in to access personalized features, such as order history and saved addresses.
+.
+Order Tracking: Stay informed about the progress of your orders, from purchase to delivery.

 ## Technologies Used: